-- Rent: The existing rent levels are important to the investor or landlord, but more important are the future rent levels.
+- Rent: The existing rent levels are important to the investor or landlord, but the future rent levels are more important.
 It is a matter of what rent escalation the lease allows for and in what time frame.
 A good lease with a good rent review profile in a sound and well-managed property will always attract property investors.

 - Outgoings: These are the property running costs.
 Importantly they should be in balance and comparison to other properties of similar types in the same region.
-If the outgoings are out of balance to similar properties, then you need to know why, as any astute property buyer will ask about the outgoings.
-They know the averages of outgoings in the area and will not want to pay above the average unless there is a solid and sound reason.
+If the outgoings are out of proportion to similar properties, then you need to know why, as any astute property buyer will ask about the outgoings.
+They know the average outgoings in the area and will not want to pay above the norm unless there is a solid and sound reason.

 - Location: Does the property give good exposure to passing traffic or customers, and does it have good access for people and motor vehicles?
 Add to this the consideration and availability of car parking.

 - Design: Is the property user-friendly and attractive?
 Good property investment usually looks good and is well maintained.
-This is to maintain interest in the property from the tenant and the customer’s perspective.
-If these people feel good about the property when they visit it or use it, you are well on the way to good property performance.
+This maintains interest in the property from the tenant’s and the customer’s perspective.
+If these people feel good about the property when they visit or use it, you are well on the way to good property performance.
 As part of this process, you can conduct interviews with people as they use the property to see and identify any latent concerns.
-In the case of retail property, this is highly recommended as the retail property is strongly geared to customers’ sentiment.
+In the case of retail property, this is highly recommended as the retail property is strongly geared to customers’ sentiments.

-- Amenities: Are you providing everything that a modern business, tenant, or customer needs?
-Amenities are many things, and it really depends on what the property is doing or serving.
+- Amenities: Are you providing everything a modern business, tenant, or customer needs?
+Amenities are many things, depending on what the property is doing or serving.
 Most people that use the property expect ease of use and access to amenities, including toilets, car parks, common areas, etc. Retail property has a higher level of consideration in this category.

 Related More Articles :